-2ALGORITHMIC NETWORKS: CENTRAL TIME TO TRIGGER EXPECTED EMERGENT OPEN-ENDEDNESS emergence; complexity; open-endedness; networked Turing machines; information; time centrality; small diameter; complex systems
+emergence; complexity; information; open-endedness; networked Turing machines; time centrality; small diameter; complex systems [2010] 68Q30; 68Q05; 05C82; 94A15

-[2010]68Q30; 68Q05; 05C82

-1. INTRODUCTION
+1. Introduction

 The general context of our research is to mathematically investigate emergence and complexity when a population of complex systems is networked.
-That is, we study emergence and complexity in a system composed of interacting complex systems.
-As supported by [9], the pursuit of a universal framework for the problem of complexity in complex networks is paramount for a wide range of topics in complex systems.
-The present work relies on an intersection between information theory, computability theory, game theory, distributed computing, multiagent systems, communication complexity, adaptive complex systems, and biology.
-In fact, we discuss in further detail in Section 10 that the investigated problem is connected to questions ranging, for instance, from the problem of symbiosis [53], cooperation [7,8,44], and integration [34,59] to biological [80], economic [7,70,71], and social [55] networks.
+That is, we will study emergence of complexity (or information) in a system composed of interacting complex systems.
+As supported by [10], the pursuit of a universal framework for the problem of complexity in complex networks is paramount for a wide range of topics in complex systems.
+The present work relies on an intersection between information theory, computability theory, evolutionary game theory, complex networks, distributed computing, multi-agent systems, communication complexity, adaptive complex systems, and biology.
+In fact, we discuss in further detail in Section 10 that the investigated problem is connected to questions ranging, for instance, from the problem of symbiosis [55], cooperation [7,8,45], and integration [35,61] to biological [49,70,83], economic [7,73,74], and social [57] networks.

-In particular, we study the problem of how a group of randomly generated computable systems give rise to emergent phenomena through the exchange of information and how it would affect the overall performance, fitness, or payoff.
-We create a theoretical toy model from which one can investigate how much emergent complexity the whole group has on average when they are networked compared to when they are isolated.
-As we will formally show later in this paper, the randomly generated algorithmic network \mathfrak{N}{BB} that plays the Busy Beaver imitation game (BBIG) - see Section 3 - is a mathematical object useful to prove fruitful theorems using well-known results from statistics, computability theory, information theory, and graph theory.
+In particular, we study the problem of how a group (or population) of randomly generated computable systems give rise to emergent phenomena through the exchange of information and how it would affect the overall performance, fitness, or payoff.
+We create a theoretical toy model from which one can investigate how much emergent complexity the whole group has on average when they are networked compared with when they are isolated.
+As we will formally show later in this paper, the randomly generated algorithmic network $\mathfrak{N}{BB}$ that plays the Busy Beaver imitation game (BBIG) - see Section 3 - is a mathematical object useful to prove fruitful theorems using well-known results from statistics, computability theory, information theory, and graph theory.

-Thus, how does one define a measure of average emergent information/complexity for a randomly generated population of Turing machines?
-Within the context of this abstract toy model, we answer this question by generalizing the results for open-ended evolutionary systems under algorithmic information theory (AIT), as presented in [1-4, 22-24, 45], in order to present a new mathematical phenomenon of open-endedness.
+Thus, how does one define a measure of expected emergent complexity (or information) for a randomly generated population of Turing machines?
+Within the context of this abstract toy model, we answer this question by generalizing the results for open-ended evolutionary systems under algorithmic information theory (AIT), as presented in [1-4, 24-26, 46], in order to present a new mathematical phenomenon of open-endedness.
 We will show that there are graph-topological conditions that trigger expected emergent open-endedness (EEOE), i.e., that trigger an unlimited increase of expected emergent complexity as the population size goes to infinity (see Section 4).
-It is an akin - but different - phenomenon to evolutionary open-endedness [13, 25, 52, 69, 76]: Instead of achieving an unbounded quantity of complexity over time (or successive mutations), an unbounded quantity of emergent complexity is achieved as the population size increases when this population is networked (see Section 4.2).
+It is an akin - but different - phenomenon to evolutionary open-endedness [14, 27, 54, 72, 79]: Instead of achieving an unbounded quantity of complexity over time (or successive mutations), an unbounded quantity of emergent complexity is achieved as the population size increases when this population is networked (see Section 4.2).
+In other words, the interaction (i.e., the exchange of information) among the population of randomly generated computable systems induces an endless increase in the expected (or average) emergent complexity as the population size grows toward infinity.

 We start by defining a general encompassing mathematical model that we call algorithmic networks in Section 2.
-This definition relies on a population of arbitrarily chosen theoretical machines and relies on a multiaspect graph [81], making the nodes in the respective multiaspect graph to correspond to this population of systems/programs (see Definition 2.2.3) such that edges are communication channels that nodes/systems can use to send and receive information.
+This definition relies on a population of arbitrarily chosen theoretical machines and relies on a MultiAspect Graph (MAG) [84], making the nodes in the respective MultiAspect Graph (MAG) to correspond to this population of systems/programs (see Definition 2.2.3) such that edges are communication channels that nodes/systems/programs can use to send and receive information.
 Thus, as it was our intention described in the first paragraph, an algorithmic network is a network composed of algorithms as nodes, with each node representing a computable system.